Salt & Wind Travel

 Labeling Chianti Wines

-The region was classified as DOC n 1967 and then was given DOCG classification in 1984 (head here if you need a reminder of what those terms mean).
-Then, in 1996 Chianti Classico became an independent DOCG, and Classico is now considered the original zone.
+The region was classified as a DOC in 1967 and then received DOCG classification in 1984 (head here if you need a reminder of what those terms mean).
+Then, in 1996, Chianti Classico became an independent DOCG, and Classico is now considered the original zone.

 Some of the most celebrated DOCGs are Chianti Classico DOCG, Chianti Colli Fiorentini DOCG, Chianti Colli Aretini DOCG, and Chianti Colli Senesi DOCG.